 "This Virtual Immersion class was fantastic.
 As your ability to communicate in the language improves so does the topics of conversation.
 They become more meaningful to you.
 I absolutely recommend this course to anyone wanting to improve his or her language skills."

-"It’s hard to believe that next week will be my final sessions with xx.
+"It’s hard to believe that next week will be my final sessions with my language partner.
 To think I started this course filled with fear and now I do not want the course to end.
 The confidence that I have gained over the course is unreal.
 All language teachers should be required to take a course like this to better themselves both personally and professionally."

 LGTC 5045 is designed for world language educators concerned with maintaining their language proficiency, or who wish to improve their command of the target language and understanding of the culture.

 Each week, students are paired one-on-one with a native/near native speaker of the target language over video conferencing for 30 minute sessions.
 At the end of each week, students write a half-page reflection on their experience and share it with their classmates.
 Each week, a short reading is assigned and students discuss it on the discussion board.
 The course caps at 15 students and all course materials (readings, podcasts, etc) are provided within the course shell.
 Completion of this course counts towards the 12 credit graduate certificate in Language Teaching with Technology.

-Tuition is $495.
+Tuition is $495 (payment plans are available).
 Upon completion of the course, you will be able to download a transcript showing that you have completed the course.

 3 credit hour courses (10 weeks): Drops made by the end of the first week (Friday) get a full refund.
 Drops made after the one-week deadline and by the end of the second week (Friday) get a 60% refund and will result in a W grade posted on the transcript.
 Drops made after the 2-week deadline (Friday) will result in a W grade posted on the transcript, and full tuition and fees will be assessed.